SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

 When the total momentum :math:`\mathbf{p}_t` is in the direction of :math:`\mathbf{d}`, macro-photons can be merged into a single one contrary to the mass macro-particles since :math:`\varepsilon_t = || \mathbf{p}_t ||`.
 This specific situation is implemented in the code.

+.. _vranic_implementation:

-Implementation
+2. Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Vranic merging method is implemented with the Cartesian and the Spherical momentum discretization.
+The Vranic merging method is implemented with the Cartesian and the Spherical momentum discretization in the source directory ``Merging``.
+It is considered as a particle operator and the merging algorithm is managed with a factory (``MergingFactory.h``) as any operator with multiple implementations.
+The Cartesian implementation is done in the class ``MergingVranicCartesian`` and the Sphericla one in ``MergingVranicSpherical``.

 For both methods, the implemented algorithm is very similar.

     For each cells (in the real space):

     1. Initialization of the momentum cell discretization
-2. Computation of the cell direction vectors (:math:`\mathbf{d}`): this step depends on the discretization and can be efficiently vectorized
+    2. Computation of the cell direction vectors (:math:`\mathbf{d}`): this step depends on the discretization and can be efficiently vectorized.
-3. Comutation of the momentum cell indexes for each macro-particle
+    3. Comutation of the momentum cell indexes for each macro-particle.
+Efficiently Vectorizable.
     4. Computation of the number of particles per momentum cells.
 Not vectorizable because of random memory accesses.
     5. Computation of the cell index of each momentum cell in the sorted array of particles (only the particle indexes are sorted).
 Not vectorizable.
     6. Sorting of the macro-particles per momentum cells, the cell index previously computed determine where starts each momentum cell.
 Not vectorizable.

     Then, for each momentum cell:

     1. Division of the macro-particles of the momentum cell in small packs according to the user parameters
-2. Merge of the packs using the previously described Vranic algorithm
+    2. Merge of the packs using the previously described Vranic algorithm.
+Partly vectorized.
     3. Creation of the merged macro-particles at the position of the previous ones
     4. Tag of the macro-particles to be removed

     Then, once the merging finished for a given patch:

-1. Compression of the macro-particle list (remove hole let by removed and tagged particles)
+    1. Compression of the macro-particle list (remove hole let by removed and tagged particles).
+By cleaning the particle vector at the end, we limit the computational impact of this step.

+2.1 Cartesian momentum Cell discretization
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+How to discretize the momentum space is in fact one of the most important point.
+The user gives :math:`N_x`, :math:`N_y` and :math:`N_z` via the namelist.
+The momentum space boundary corresponds to :math:`p_{\alpha,min}` and :math:`p_{\alpha,max}` with :math:`\alpha` equal to x, y or z.
+For this discretization, we force the origin (:math:`p_x = p_y = p_z = 0`) to not be contained in a cell so that there is not in the same cell particles with positive and negative momenta.
+The user-defined discretiztion can be slightly adjusted for algorithmic reasons.

+    For each momentum component :math:`p_\alpha` with :math:`\alpha` equal to x, y or z:
+        If :math:`p_{\alpha,min}` is very close to :math:`p_{\alpha,max}`:
+            If :math:`p_{\alpha,min}` and :math:`p_{\alpha,max}` have the same sign:
+                Only one cell is used for this component.
+                The unique momentum cell is centered around the average particle momentum.
+            If :math:`p_{\alpha,min}` and :math:`p_{\alpha,max}` have opposite sign:
+                Two cells are used, one for the negative and one for the positive values.
+                The discretization is therefore centered in 0.
+        Else:
+            If :math:`N_\alpha = 1`:
+                The unique cell has the size of :math:`p_{\alpha,max} - p_{\alpha,min}`.
+            Else if :math:`p_{\alpha,min}` and :math:`p_{\alpha,max}` have the same sign:
+                The discretization is classically computed using :math:`N_\alpha`.
+            Else if :math:`p_{\alpha,min}` and :math:`p_{\alpha,max}` have opposite sign:
+                The discretization is adjusted so that :math:`p_{\alpha} = 0` is at the boundary between 2 consecutive cells.
+We do it by shifting the discretization and adding an extra cell.
+At the end, there is an additonal cell than requested (:math:`N_\alpha` = :math:`N_\alpha` + 1).

+2.2 Spherical momentum Cell discretization
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+The user gives :math:`N_r`, :math:`N_\theta` and :math:`N_\phi` via the namelist.
+The momentum space boundary corresponds to :math:`p_{r,min}`, :math:`p_{r,max}`, :math:`\theta_{min}`, :math:`\theta_{max}`, :math:`\phi_{min}` and :math:`\phi_{max}`.

+    For each momentum component :math:`p_r`, :math:`\theta` and :math:`\phi`:
+        If the the minimum boundary is too close to the maximum boundary:
+            Only one cell is used for this component.
+        Else:
+            If :math:`N_\alpha = 1` (here :math:`\alpha` is :math:`r`, :math:`\theta` or :math:`\phi`):

-Solid angle correction
+2.3 Solid angle correction
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 With the classical spherical discretization, the solid angle that represents the surface crossed by the macro-particles having the same momentum cell direction depends on this direction as shown in :numref:`fig_spherical_discretization` a).
 In our discretization, the solid angle is larger near :math:`\phi = 0` (equator) and smaller near :math:`\phi = \pi / 2` (poles).
 Therefore, momentum cells near the equator will potentially have more particles than cells near poles and will undergo more particle merging processes.